Uberspace/lab/source/guide_notify_push.rst

 Prerequisites
 =============

-We need a running Nextcloud instance with  version >= 21.
+We need a running Nextcloud instance with  version >= 21 with configured redis.
-With configured redis.

 Installation
 ============